 ME: Wow, Alhumdulillah it sounds like you are an early riser?

-SISTER J: Yes, I have always been an early riser, but I also like to work with no interruptions (laughs).
-I take a break at a bout 8 AM to start my cooking.
+SISTER JOEMYMA: Yes, I have always been an early riser, but I also like to work with no interruptions (laughs).
+I take a break at about 8 AM to start my cooking.
 It’s always a good idea to plan your menus weekly, so you don’t end up being short of ingredients and unprepared to make your meals.

-ME: So you are saying that getting an early start is your main reason for staying organised?
+ME: So you are saying that getting an early start is your main reason for staying organized?

 ME: Mashallah, you seem to have it all under control?